andrew/ultimate-awesome/README.md

 - [awesome-linq](https://github.com/aloisdg/awesome-linq) - A curated collection of awesome LINQ libraries, tools, and more.
 - [Awesome-SGX-Open-Source](https://github.com/Maxul/Awesome-SGX-Open-Source) - A curated list of open-source projects that help exploit Intel SGX technology.
 - [awesome-debrid](https://github.com/debridmediamanager/awesome-debrid) - 🆓 Download and stream in an instant.
+- [awesome-python](https://github.com/dylanhogg/awesome-python) - 🐍 Hand-picked awesome Python libraries and frameworks, organised by category.
 - [Awesome-Gamedev](https://github.com/FronkonGames/Awesome-Gamedev) - A curated collection of resources to game development.
 - [RGBD-semantic-segmentation](https://github.com/Yangzhangcst/RGBD-semantic-segmentation) - A paper list of RGBD semantic segmentation (processing).
 - [awesome-one-person-games](https://github.com/Yonaba/awesome-one-person-games) - :video_game: A curated list of successul games, made (quite) entirely by a lone gamedev.
 - [awesome-manim](https://github.com/ManimCommunity/awesome-manim) - A database with many Manim users and content creators.
 - [awesome-headless-commerce](https://github.com/notrab/awesome-headless-commerce) - A community curated list of headless commerce APIs, products, and services.
 A heads-up for modern store builders.
 - [awesome-nuclear](https://github.com/paulromano/awesome-nuclear) - A curated list of open source projects used in nuclear science and engineering.
+- [awesome-demoscene](https://github.com/psykon/awesome-demoscene) - A list of demoscene related tools, code and ressources.
 - [awesome-backbone](https://github.com/sadcitizen/awesome-backbone) - A list of resources for backbone.js.
 - [awesome-low-code](https://github.com/zenitysec/awesome-low-code) - Awesome Low Code platforms, vendors, tools and resources.
-- [awesome-python](https://github.com/dylanhogg/awesome-python) - 🐍 Hand-picked awesome Python libraries and frameworks, organised by category.
 - [awesome-go-perf](https://github.com/go-perf/awesome-go-perf) - A curated list of Awesome Go performance libraries and tools.
 - [awesome-point-cloud-place-recognition](https://github.com/kxhit/awesome-point-cloud-place-recognition) - A list of papers about point cloud based place recognition, also known as loop closure detection in SLAM (processing).
 - [Awesome-Table-Recognition](https://github.com/cv-small-snails/Awesome-Table-Recognition) - A curated list of resources dedicated to table recognition.
 - [awesome-haxe-gamedev](https://github.com/Dvergar/awesome-haxe-gamedev) - Resources for game development on haxe.
 - [awesome-new](https://github.com/yjose/awesome-new) - A list of `.new` domains to perform online actions in one quick action.
-- [awesome-demoscene](https://github.com/psykon/awesome-demoscene) - A list of demoscene related tools, code and ressources.
-- [arctic](https://github.com/zc-alexfan/arctic) - [CVPR 2023] Official repository for downloading, processing, visualizing, and training models on the ARCTIC dataset.
 - [Awesome-Multimodal-Object-Tracking](https://github.com/983632847/Awesome-Multimodal-Object-Tracking) - A continuously updated project to track the latest progress in the field of multi-modal object tracking.
 This project focuses solely on single-object tracking.
 - [Awesome-VLA-Robotics](https://github.com/Jiaaqiliu/Awesome-VLA-Robotics) - A comprehensive list of excellent research papers, models, datasets, and other resources on Vision-Language-Action (VLA) models in robotics.
 - [ml-systems-papers](https://github.com/byungsoo-oh/ml-systems-papers) - Curated collection of papers in machine learning systems.